KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   rename('Total IP' = Total) # Renaming column for ease of identification.
 ```

-8. Import additional data frame from data.gov.sg
+Import additional data frame from data.gov.sg
-a.
-Downloaded ‘GDP per capita’ dataset from data.gov.sg to support subsequent argument in the form of Singapore’s GDP per capita.
+- Downloaded ‘GDP per capita’ dataset from data.gov.sg to support subsequent argument in the form of Singapore’s GDP per capita.
 Embedded [link](https://data.gov.sg/datasets/d_dce7d88c668273bb8c1291027e63325a/view) for reference.
 The appended csv file can also be found under “Data Attachments” section below;
-b.
-The ‘read_csv()’ function was used as the downloaded file is stored in csv format;
+- The ‘read_csv()’ function was used as the downloaded file is stored in csv format;
-c.
-The ‘pivot_longer()’ and ‘pivot_wider()’ functions were used to convert columns into rows and vice versa whole retaining the same object naming across all data frames for ease of identification;
+- The ‘pivot_longer()’ and ‘pivot_wider()’ functions were used to convert columns into rows and vice versa whole retaining the same object naming across all data frames for ease of identification;
-d.
-Converted “Period” column using ‘as.Date()’ function and added ‘paste0()’ and ‘-01-01’ arguments to convert it from “chr” to “date”;
+- Converted “Period” column using ‘as.Date()’ function and added ‘paste0()’ and ‘-01-01’ arguments to convert it from “chr” to “date”;
-e.
-Removing unnecessary columns by assigning ‘NULL’ into relevant columns in dataset.
+- Removing unnecessary columns by assigning ‘NULL’ into relevant columns in dataset.

 ``` r
 # Import additional data frame from data.gov.sg